Bulging Disc Diagnosis & Treatments

 Least Invasive Procedures for Bulging Disc Treatment

 If pain still persists after conservative treatment and interventional spine injections, and there is evidence by CT Scan, MRI or X-ray or neurological deficit, then surgical intervention is usually recommended.

 The following least invasive procedures can be used for bulging disc treatment with 90% success:

-Most patients can begin getting out of bed one hour after surgery and go home shortly afterward.
+Most patients can begin getting out of bed one hour after undergoing endoscopic surgery to treat their bulging disc and return home shortly afterward.
 Activity is gradually increased and patients are typically able to return to work within 1-2 weeks.
-There will probably be some pain after the procedure and is usually localized to the incision site.
+There will probably be some pain after the endoscopic procedure and is usually localized to the incision site.
 However, just because there is less or no pain, always consult your physician or orthopedic surgeon before beginning any physical work.

 At home, you will need to continue to rest.
 You will be instructed on how to gradually increase your activity.
 You may still need to take the pain medications for a while.
 However, pain and discomfort should begin to reduce within a week after surgery.
 The doctor will discuss with you other techniques for reducing pain and increasing flexibility before you leave for home.
 The doctor will also discuss with you a time frame for when you can resume basic activities such as walking, driving and light lifting, and when you can return to more advanced activities such as physical labor, sports, and yard work.